devleaks/followthegreens/README.md

-BTW: With a little hiccup on start (to find your airport and load its network of taxiway) and for route computation and light instanciation, Follow the green is FPS friendly.
+BTW: With a little hiccup on start (to find your airport and load its network of taxiway) and for route computation and light instanciation, Follow the greens is FPS friendly.
 Rabbit runs about 2 to 10 times a second, and plane position is adjusted every 10 seconds or so.
 All these parameters are globals and can be adjusted to your need, preferences, or requirements.
 You usually taxi at reasonably slow speed, FPS is not as critical as when approaching.